OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 ###	Algorithm selection

-In this task we explored the possibility to train/finetune existing transformers and model languages.
-Work was divided on two teams: the first one explored using Bert Based models, the second team explored language models.
-We finally opted for   language   models   because   Transformers   models   were   text   classification oriented, and in the case of question answering they require context, meaning that   for   training   and   finetuning,   we   must   provide   the   model   with   questions, answers, and the text paragraph from which we extract the answer.
-The  dataset we built for the project did not have the required structure and its transformation was time consuming.
-The language models were the best option for our project.
+In this task, the team explored the possibility to train/finetune existing transformers-based language models.
+The team were initially divided into two teams: one exploring Bert-based models, and the second team exploring GPT3 language models.

+The team eventually opted for the use of GPT-3 language models because all Transformer-based models tested by the team were text classification oriented, meaning that they require context in question-answering tasks.
+The  dataset we built for the project did not have the required structure and its transformation would have been unnecessarily time consuming.

-We found issues with the dataset build from data collected from social networks. many   questions/answers   were   out   of   context,   long   sentences   instead   of   clear questions/answers.
-We decided to go back to data collection.
+The GPT-3 language models were thus the best option for our project.
+We nonetheless found issues with the dataset built from the data collected from social networks: many questions/answers were out of context, long sentences were often found instead of clear question-answer pairs.

+We therefore decided to go back to data collection.
 We found a good finance   Q&A   dataset   used   a  Financial Opinion Mining and Question Answering  challeng   (https://sites.google.com/view/fiqa/home).
 As   the   dataset was   well  structured   and  with  coherent   Q&A   pairs,   we  decided  to   use  it   in   the